 A. It is the formal document setting out your and our rules and responsibilities.
 Go and read it now.
 Seriously.
 You will need to accept it in order to submit your proposal.

-A. First, create an account if you don't have one already.
-Log in and follow the link for proposal submission.
 Fill in the details and submit!
-You can always contact us at email@example.com with any questions.
-Remember, the deadline is July 24, 2014, so don't delay.
+You can always contact us at firstname.lastname@example.org with any questions.
+Remember, the deadline is Friday, July 17, 2015, so don't delay.

 Q. When will I hear back?

 A. We will do a preliminary review as the closing deadline approaches.
-After the closing date, we'll assemble the talks into tracks and notify speakers within about 7-10 days.
+We'll assemble the talks into tracks and notify speakers, starting within 1-2 weeks after closing.
 It's possible that some speakers may not confirm attendance; we would then contact others to fill those slots.
-Overall, we intend to have the final line-up ready to announce no later than a month after the CFP closes.
+We intend to be in touch with everyone within three weeks after the CFP closes.

 Q. This doesn't sound quite right for me.
 Are there any other options?

-A. We will be having other activities over the weekend including Birds of a Feather sessions and the Diverse Inclusive Open Source workshop.
+A. We will be having other activities over the weekend including Birds of a Feather sessions and Lightning Talks.
 Keep an eye out on the web site for announcements relating to these opportunities.